-As part of business restructuring, the Company transferred all shares it holds in subsidiary LAG to NCM Investments VII B.V., a subsidiary of private equity fund Nimbus Investment Fund V Coöperatief U.A. operated by Nimbus, an investment fund company headquartered in the Netherlands.
+As part of business restructuring, the Company transferred all shares it held in subsidiary LAG to NCM Investments VII B.V., a subsidiary of private equity fund Nimbus Investment Fund V Cooperatief U.A. operated by Nimbus, an investment fund company headquartered in the Netherlands.
 The transfer was completed on January 31, 2024 after the resolution and conclusion of a share transfer agreement for the share transfer at the Board of Directors meeting held on December 20, 2023.
-As a result of this share transfer, LSI, a wholly owned subsidiary of LAG that manufactures medical rubber products in Slovenia, will also no longer be a subsidiary of the Company.
+As a result of this share transfer, LSI, a wholly owned subsidiary of LAG that manufactures medical rubber products in Slovenia, is also no longer a subsidiary of the Company.

-As the Group will lose control of LAG and LSI in the fiscal year ending December 31, 2024, the assets and liabilities of LAG and LSI were classified as disposal groups classified as held for sale before so in the disposal groups classified as held for sale before so in 40 the Products."
+As the Group lost control of LAG and LSI in the fiscal year ending December 31, 2024, the assets and liabilities of LAG and LSI were classified as disposal groups classified as held for sale as of December 31, 2023.
+The reportable segment to which the disposal groups classified as held for sale belongs is "Industrial and Other Products."